orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 ## Views

-It is an expected situation when you need to display your own `blade` template, to do this, call `Layout::view` by passing the parameter a name string:
+Sometimes you may want to display your own `blade` template in your application.
+To do this, you can use the `Layout::view` method and pass it a string containing the name of your template.

 ```php
 use Orchid\Support\Facades\Layout;